 - Cooking time varies with age of turnips as well as the size of pieces they have been cut, Time: from 15 to 50 minutes.
-For example: young ones, diced fine, will require only 15 minutes; old ones sliced, will require about 50 minutes.
+For example: young ones, diced fine, will require only 15 minutes; aged ones sliced, will require about 50 minutes.

-- Drain them then mash or leave in tender pieces.
+- Drain then mash or leave in tender pieces.
 Add butter or bacon drippings, salt and pepper then serve.

 That’s it!
 Ready for some tips?
 Here ya go…